KendallMae/Pong/README.md

 # Overview
-This is a Pong game written in Python and uses networking.
+This is a Pong game written in Python.
+It demonstates client to server networking using UDP.

 # Development Environment
 * Visual Studio Code
 * Python 3.8.5
-* Pygame
+* Pygame 2.0.0

 # Execution
 To execute the program: